How much do you need to spend to get a machine that makes light work of chopping, slicing, shredding, and mixing?

 Here in the test kitchen, we demand a food processor that can handle lots of chopping, slicing, and shredding while delivering professional quality results, and we think home cooks deserve the same.
 It had better be able to not only puree a dip and whip up creamy mayonnaise but also cut fat into a pie crust in seconds, grind beef into hamburger, and knead heavy pizza dough.
 And of course we want our food processor to be simple to use and quick to clean, or why would we ever bother hauling it out?

-We bought eight full-size food processors, priced from $59.99 to $299.99, with capacities of 11 to 14 cups, a size we deemed big enough to handle most recipes.
+We bought eight full-size food processors, priced from about $60.00 to $300.00, with capacities of 11 to 14 cups, a size we deemed big enough to handle most recipes.
 (We also tested two professional-style food processors with suggested retail prices of more than $400.00; see our review of High-End Professional-Style Food Processors.)
 We put each model through 21 tests, measuring their performance on a range of tasks, all while comparing construction and user-friendliness.
 We considered everything from the feel of the pulse button and the weight and shape of the workbowl to the capacity of the feed tube and how often we’d have to handle sharp, pokey blades.
 In terms of blades, some models were equipped with just the basics—a chopping blade and a shredding/slicing disk—while others arrived with sizable boxes of extra attachments.
 We assessed which of these were actually useful and which were just window dressing.

 On the Chopping Block